Contains unmarked spoilers for the first four seasons of the anime.

-- Photographic Memory: Arguably deconstructs the trope, due to being forced to relive her parents deaths if she remembers it.
+- Photographic Memory: Deconstructs the trope, due to being forced to relive her parents deaths if she remembers it.

 - She's All Grown Up: In Season 5, she's now and adult and the owner of Card Capital 2.

-- The Worf Effect: Gets hit with this during season 2 against Limit Break units.
+- Gets hit with this during season 2 against Limit Break units.
 While all of Team Q4 have lost any of their matches against said units, Misaki goes up against them the most so far.
 She gets better.

 - In season 4, she loses every fight she's part of.
 And this is after season 3 where she has an undefeated record.

 The youngest of Team Q4.
 Kamui is bratty and overconfident, but proves to be an outstanding player with a deadly, aggressive play style.
 He is a frequent source of comic relief: mainly from his (unrequited) crush on Emi, and his mispronunciation of certain words or phrases.

 He remains one of the main characters of Cardfight Vanguard G as a mentor of sorts to Chrono Shindo.

 - Achilles in His Tent: After a bad disagreement with Kai in Episode 26, Kamui sits out the first Nationals.

 - Attack!
 Attack!
 Attack!: His Nova Grapplers focus on using Stand Triggers and Stand abilities to get out a veritable storm of attacks, fitting Kamui's aggressive playstyle.

 - Big Brother Mentor: Currently one to Chrono in season 5.